Rock Bolts – Cable Bolts 15.2mm

 |Elongation on 600mm Gauge Length||3.5%||6.5%|

-- Bulk cable bolts coils are supplied in lengths from 500m to 1300m and coiled to suit various cassette and drum arrangements.
+- Bulk cable bolts are supplied in various lengths from 320m to 1300m to customers requirements and coiled to suit various cassette and drum arrangements.

 - Can be used with cementitious grouts as well as resin anchors when early support is required.

-- Surface confinement is provided by flat or domed plates and barrel and wedge anchors.
-Please refer to appropriate pages for slotted or multiple hole plates, barrel and wedge anchors, grout and breather tubes.
+- Surface confinement is usually provided by flat or domed plates and barrel and wedge anchors.
+For accessories, refer to appropriate pages for slotted or multiple hole plates, barrel and wedge anchors, cable bolt spacers, grout and breather tubes.

 Installation Guide Lines

-- Holes are drilled approximately 200mm shorter than the bolt length.
-If the bolts are to be tensioned, a tail of between 200 to 500mm is required dependent on the type of tensioning unit to be used.
+- Holes are drilled to approximately 200mm shorter than the bolt length.
+If bolts are to be tensioned a tail of between 200 to 500mm is required, dependent on the type of tensioning unit to be used.

-- The bulbed cable bolt is prepared by attaching a breather tube to the full length of the bolt.
-Allow an excess of breather tube, say 2 metres, to protrude from the hole mouth.
+- Plain cable bolts are prepared for installation by attaching a breather tube to the full length of the bolt.
+An excess of breather tube, approximately 2 metres, to protrude from the hole mouth.

-- Similarly attach approximately 1 metre grout tube to the bottom of the cable with sufficient tail to connect to the pump.
+- Approximately 1 metre of grout tube is attached to the bottom of the cable with sufficient tail provided to connect to the pump.

-- The bulbed cable bolt is inserted into the hole & the hole mouth sealed to eliminate loss of grout when pumping.
+- The cable bolt is inserted into the hole and the hole mouth sealed to eliminate loss of grout when pumping.

 - Connect the grout tube to the pump.
 The air bleed (breather) tube is placed into a container of water and pumping commenced.
-Air bubbles will exhaust from the breather tube while pumping and be visible in the water container.
+Air bubbles will exhaust from the hole whilst pumping and be visible in the water container.
 When the hole is full of grout these air bubbles will cease to flow.